dbt-labs/docs.getdbt.com/website/snippets/_cloud-environments-info.md

 dbt Cloud caches your project's Git repo after each successful run and retains it for 8 days if there are no repo updates.
 It caches all packages regardless of installation method and does not fetch code outside of the job runs.

-Below lists the situations when dbt Cloud uses the cached copy:
+dbt Cloud will use the cached copy of your project's Git repo under these circumstances:

 - Outages from third-party services (for example, your Git provider).
 - Git authentication fails.